Have you ever woken up with your neck stuck and unable to turn or move ? You may have a case of wry neck!

-We don’t know the exact cause of a wry neck, it can sometimes be the result of a sharp twist or turn, or simply sleeping with your neck in an award position (like on a friends couch).
+There is no sinister cause of wry neck, and often we don’t know the exact cause.
+It is thought of as an irritation rather than an injury and can be the result of a sharp twist or turn, or simply sleeping with your neck in an awkward position (like on a friend’s couch).

 What are the symptoms of wry neck?

-The main symptoms are severe pain, especially when turning towards one side.
-You may noticed that your head is tilting or rotating away from the side of pain.
+- May have your head tilting or rotating away from the side of pain.

 Who gets a wry neck?

 It usually occurs in 12-30 year olds and can occur in both younger and older populations.